 It should be no surprise that beans are on our list.
 Beans are a tasty way to boost your fiber intake while enjoying the flavor of the food you’re eating.
 Beans are full of fiber; 1 cup of baked beans has 10 grams of fiber while black beans have 15 grams of fiber per cup.
 Absolutely incredible and tasty.

-Don’t mean to brag, but if we’re talking about a good and delicious mix of fiber options, how can we not mention our veggie-first Sticks and Bites?
-We use as much of the whole veggie as we can to make all our snacks, which means not only do those seeds, stems, and skins not go into the trash, they help deliver even more dietary fiber for you to enjoy!
+Don’t mean to brag, but if we’re talking about a good and delicious mix of fiber options, how can we not mention our 100% Whole Yellow Pea Pasta?
+We use as much of the whole veggie as we can to make products, which means not only do we add less and waste nothing, doing so helps deliver even more dietary fiber for you to enjoy!
 That’s some real veggie goodness that goes where you go.

 Did you enjoy this list?
 Feeling inspired to start cooking some fiber-filled meals in your kitchen?
 Then check out some tasty plant-based recipes and join our community of plant pals today!